wepow/mobile-fu/README.md

 end
 ```

-If you dont want to have all the methods respond to :movile and :tablet, you can opt-in this actions
+If you dont want to have all the methods respond to :mobile and :tablet, you can opt-in this actions
 using the following class method: `has_mobile_fu_for :action`
 Example: